ebi-pf-team/interproscan-docs/docs/OutputFormats.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``dc-status`` refers to continuous nature of a domain
 hit in some member databases.
-At the present only Gene3D and FunFam are able to detect discontinious domains.
+At the present only Cath-Gene3D, Cath-FunFam and Pfam are able to detect discontinious domains.

 If a domain is not continuous (i.e. it is broken up into fragments) each
 of the fragments are represented under the ``location-fragments`` key and are labelled as